kailuker/Portfolio/ecommerce_reviews/README.md

-# Predicting Clothing Item Ratings For a Women's Clothing Company
+# Predicting Ratings For a Women's Clothing Company
 ---
 # Introduction
 [This kaggle dataset](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews) includes 23486 rows of reviews from a women's e-commerce clothing company which is not identified.
 Each row represents a single reviewed item, and there are 10 columns of additional information about the garment and customer satisfaction.